MPIP-STREAM/Bonn-members-audios/README.md

 # Bonn Members Audios

-A simple GitHub Pages site where members of the Bonn group can hear how each other pronounces their names.
+A simple GitHub Pages site where members of the Bonn group can hear how each other pronounces their own names.

 ## 🔊 Live Site